-- Is antibiotic prophylaxis indicated in patients who have undergone surgery? - What are the antibiotics of choice for antibiotic prophylaxis in various surgical procedures? - When is the right time to administer antibiotics endovenously? - What is the optimum duration of antibiotic prophylaxis? •
+- Is antibiotic prophylaxis indicated in patients who have undergone surgery? - nd it is subject to wholating What are the antibiotics of choice for antibiotic prophylaxis in various surgical procedures? . - When is the right time to administer antibiotics endovenously? • - What is the optimum duration of antibiotic prophylaxis?